hashicorp/vault/website/source/docs/auth/cf.html.md

 ---
 layout: "docs"
-page_title: "PCF - Auth Methods"
+page_title: "CF - Auth Methods"
-sidebar_title: "PCF"
+sidebar_title: "CF"
-sidebar_current: "docs-auth-pcf"
+sidebar_current: "docs-auth-cf"
 description: |-
-  The pcf auth method allows automated authentication of PCF instances.
+  The cf auth method allows automated authentication of CF instances.
 ---

-# Pivotal Cloud Foundry (PCF) Auth Method
+# Cloud Foundry (CF) Auth Method

-The `pcf` auth method provides an automated mechanism to retrieve a Vault token for PCF instances.
-It leverages PCF's [App and Container Identity Assurance](https://content.pivotal.io/blog/new-in-pcf-2-1-app-container-identity-assurance-via-automatic-cert-rotation).
+The `cf` auth method provides an automated mechanism to retrieve a Vault token for CF instances.
+It leverages CF's [App and Container Identity Assurance](https://content.pivotal.io/blog/new-in-pcf-2-1-app-container-identity-assurance-via-automatic-cert-rotation).
 At a high level, this works as follows:

 1. You construct a request to Vault including your `CF_INSTANCE_CERT`, signed by your `CF_INSTANCE_KEY`.